-- " Does the allotment reflect legislative intent for the timing of expenditures, distribution of expenditures between fiscal years, and other legislative assumptions? - " Did you use the appropriate packet purpose type?
+" Does the allotment reflect legislative intent for the timing of expenditures, distribution of expenditures between fiscal years, and other legislative assumptions?

-" If you are submitting expenditure or revenue amendments, did you include optional corresponding cash allotment amendments, if appropriate?
+- " Did you use the appropriate packet purpose type? - " If you are submitting expenditure or revenue amendments, did you include optional corresponding cash allotment amendments, if appropriate?

-Requirements enforced by the system:
+Requirements enforced by the system.

 - " If you are submitting a quarterly expenditure amendment, have you included a detailed explanation in your packet? - " Does the packet exclude retroactive allotments (allotments for closed fiscal months)?
 Does the total of allotted, unallotted and reserve for each appropriated EA code match the EA schedule for expenditures? - " Are the allotments at the correct level? (program level for all except DSHS).
-Are allotments for funds appropriated by fiscal year allotted in the correct year? - " For Option 1 agencies, are the total dollars allotted by object equal by month to total dollars allotted by appropriation index? - " If data is allotted in Object F or W, is a non-budgeted appropriation index and Program 850 used? - " Are internal agency expenditure allotments equal to or less than EA control numbers?
+Are allotments for funds appropriated by fiscal year allotted in the correct year? - " If data is allotted in Object F or W, is a non-budgeted appropriation index and Program 850 used? - " Are internal agency expenditure allotments equal to or less than EA control numbers?
 Does the amount you propose moving from unallotted or reserve status exceed the current amount in that status? - " Is the amount placed or remaining in reserve at least equal to any total legislative allotment reductions or Governor's cash deficit reductions on the EA schedule?

-In the following cases, TALS will prompt when an explanation is required:
+In the following cases, TALS will prompt when an explanation is required.

-- " If allotments for federal or private/local expenditures do not match allotments for federal or private/local revenue. - " If allotted FTEs do not match the EA control numbers by fiscal year. - " If allotments for Object T do not net to zero at the agency level by fiscal year. - " If the total of allotted, unallotted and reserve for a nonappropriated EA code does not match the EA schedule for expenditures. - " If the allotted revenues differ significantly from the control numbers on the EA schedule.
+- " If allotments for federal or private/local expenditures do not match allotments for federal or private/local revenue. - " If allotted FTEs do not match the EA control numbers by fiscal year. - " If allotments for Object T do not net to zero at the agency level by fiscal year. - " If the total of allotted, unallotted and reserve for a non-appropriated EA code does not match the EA schedule for expenditures. - " If the allotted revenues differ significantly from the control numbers on the EA schedule.